Request your ELD Provider Account

 Providers must certify that they have tested their device and that it meets all technical specifications detailed in the ELD Rule.
 To assist with this, FMCSA will offer optional technical resources, including a File Validator which is now available.Validate your file

 Once a provider can self-certify that their ELD is compliant, they can register the device with FMCSA.
 These devices will appear on the Self-Certified ELD List that truck and bus companies will refer to when shopping for the ELD that best meets their business needs.View the list

 FMCSA is committed to providing manufacturers, carriers, and drivers with the information they need to stay compliant with the ELD Rule.

 To implement the ELD Rule, FMCSA relies on our partners to ensure a smooth transition.

-- Ensure that drivers of commercial motor vehicles get the rest they need to drive safer by publishing, educating on, and enforcing the ELD Rule.
+- Ensures that drivers of commercial motor vehicles get the rest they need to drive safer by publishing, educating on, and enforcing the ELD Rule.

-- Provide methods for testing to assist manufacturers in creating compliant ELDs.
+- Provides methods for testing to assist manufacturers in creating compliant ELDs.

-- Train enforcement personnel on how to use ELD data to conduct inspections and investigations.
+- Trains enforcement personnel on how to use ELD data to conduct inspections and investigations.

-- Work with manufacturers to rectify ELDs found not meeting the minimum requirements or, when necessary, remove non-compliant devices from the list of self-certified ELDs.
+- Works with manufacturers to rectify ELDs found not meeting the minimum requirements or, when necessary, removes non-compliant devices from the list of self-certified ELDs.

 - Certify that their devices meet the specifications in the ELD Rule in order for their devices to appear on the FMCSA list of self-certified ELDs.